 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 Each of the communities will be allocated houses following a schedule for construction.
 Looking at Naujaat, in 2022-23, there were 15 new units that were opened and moved into.
 In 2024-25, they are planning to build five additional units.
+In

-In Coral Harbour, we were looking at the planned builds for this summer.
-We won't be able to do that now, but we are looking constructing them in 2024-25 instead, and that is for Coral Harbour.
+Coral Harbour, we were looking at the planned builds for this summer.
+We won't be able to do that now, but we are looking at constructing 12 in 2024-25 instead, and that is for Coral Harbour.
 Thank you, Mr. Speaker.
-The communities will be allocated houses following a schedule for construction.